KaranJagtiani/Manage-Documents-with-Comments-in-the-MERN-Stack/README.md

 ```

 ## Usage
-1. Run the Node server, by running this command in the node-app folder:
+1. Run the Node server, by running this command in the root directory:
 ```
 node app.js
 or